Spero Therapeutics (SPRO)

 AI Analysis | Feedback

-Esther Rajavelu, Interim President and Chief Executive Officer, Chief Financial Officer, and Chief Business Officer
+Esther Rajavelu, President, Chief Executive Officer, Chief Financial Officer, and Treasurer

-Ms. Rajavelu has over two decades of experience in the life sciences sector, encompassing equities research, investment banking, and strategy consulting.
-She currently serves as Interim President and CEO, CFO, and CBO at Spero Therapeutics.
-Prior to joining Spero, she was the Chief Financial Officer at Fulcrum Therapeutics, a clinical-stage biopharmaceutical company.
-Her Wall Street career included roles as a senior equities research analyst covering SMID-cap biotechnology companies at UBS, Oppenheimer, and Deutsche Bank, and as a healthcare investment banker at Bank of America Merrill Lynch and EY Capital Advisors.
+Esther Rajavelu was appointed President and Chief Executive Officer of Spero Therapeutics, effective May 2, 2025, and continues to serve as Chief Financial Officer and Treasurer.
+She has over two decades of experience in the life sciences sector, encompassing equities research, investment banking, and strategy consulting.
+Before joining Spero, Ms. Rajavelu served as CFO at Fulcrum Therapeutics, a clinical-stage biopharmaceutical company, where she led equity financings and developed strategic plans to optimize capital deployment.
+Her career on Wall Street included roles as a senior equities research analyst at UBS, Oppenheimer, and Deutsche Bank, and a healthcare investment banker at Bank of America Merrill Lynch and EY Capital Advisors.

 Timothy Keutzer, Chief Operating Officer